cogneon/lernos-sketchnoting/en/lernOS-Sketchnoting-Guide-en.md

 ## Week 1: Set goals

-This week, you choose your destination for the sprint.
+This week, you choose your personal goal(s) for the sprint.

 **As preparation**